ello/wtf/_posts/help/2014-07-14-text-formatting.md

 ## Making text Bold and Italic

-Surround the text you want to format using asterix (*) symbols.
+Surround the text you want to format using asterisk (*) symbols.

-To create italics, use a single asterix on either side of a block of text, like this:
+To create italics, use a single asterisk on either side of a block of text, like this:

 `*This text will be italic*`

 *This text will be italic.*

-Surrounding text by two asterix makes text bold:
+Surrounding text by two asterisks makes text bold:

 `**This text will be bold**`